racheliee/skku-projects/notes/quiz.md

    - [ ] The OS has built in support for Mutexes that disable architecture features, such as the store buffer
    - [x] A correct mutex implementation uses fences in lock and unlock to disallow weak behaviors
 4. Assuming you had a sequentially consistent processor, any C/++ program you ran on it would also be sequentially consistent, regardless of if there are data-conflicts or not.
-   - true
+   - false
-   - sequentially consistent processor guarantees that the program has sequentially consistent behavior at the ISA level
+   - compiler can reorder instructions
 5. If you put a fence after every memory instruction, would that be sufficient to disallow all weak behaviors on a weak architecture?
 Please write a few sentences explaining your answer.
+   - sufficient but slow
    - Yes, placing a fence after every memory instruction would disallow all weak behaviors because fences enforce ordering constraints and flush store buffers.
 However, this approach is inefficient, as it would significantly degrade performance by preventing hardware optimizations like instruction reordering and store buffering, which are the main benefits of weak memory models.

 ## quiz #15
 1. Concurrent linked lists can be implemented using locks on every node if:
    - [x] locks are always acquired in the same order
    - [ ] two locks are acquired at a time
-   - [x] Both of the above
+   - [ ] Both of the above
    - [ ] Neither of the above
 2. Lock coupling provides higher performance than a single global lock because threads can traverse the list in parallel
    - true